simaaron/simaaron.github.io/_posts/2015-12-08-Estimating-rainfall-from-weather-radar-readings-using-recurrent-neural-networks.md

 <img src="/images/RNN_arc_4.png" alt="RNN-stack" width="400">
 </center>
 <figcaption>
 A two-stack deep RNN.
-The best fitting model in the contest was a five-stack deep version of the above architecture.
+The red numbers indicate the number of units in each layer.
+The best fitting model in the contest was a five-stack deep version of the above architecture with number of units from bottom to top of (64, 128, 256, 128, 64).
 </figcaption>
 </figure>